dentednerd/hotaru/src/posts/my-dev-environment.md

 "workbench.colorTheme": "fairyfloss"
 ```

 You might have guessed that I've based the colours of this very site on this theme too.
 What can I say?
-Watashi wa bishoujo senshi.
+I just really like this colour palette.

 To easily differentiate between repos, I use [Peacock](https://marketplace.visualstudio.com/items?itemName=johnpapa.vscode-peacock) to change the colour of the workspace.
 I keep it subtle though - just enough colour to know which repo I'm working in at a glance, but not so much that it's distracting.
 I've set the colours to match the fairyfloss theme - it's all in the details.